dnazirso/ply/README.md

 # What is Ply

-Ply is a Go library made to easily create and **compose** your HTML page by just writing HTML.
+Ply is a Go module made to easily create and **compose** your HTML page by just writing HTML.

 # :warning: WORK IN PROGRESS